 You pay only \$699 for TruHearing Advanced.
-You pay only \$999 for TruHearing Premium. -ORor copayment for hearing aid fitting/evaluations from TruHearing.
+You pay only \$999 for TruHearing Premium. -ORfitting/evaluations from

-Up to \$600 per ear toward the cost of 2 non-implantable hearing aids from the applicable TruHearing catalog There is no coinsurance or copayment for
+Up to \$600 per ear

+toward the cost of 2

+non-implantable hearing

+aids from the applicable

+TruHearing catalog

+There is no coinsurance

+or copayment for

+hearing aid